cyverse-archive/kifshare/README.md

 Create a .properties file using docs/sample.properties as a template.

-Worth noting is that the "kifshare.app.external-url" option is used when doing redirects.
-If you have multiple instances of kifshare set up behind HAProxy, then set this value to the URL that HAProxy is listening on.

 # Configuring mod_proxy in Apache for kifshare

 All downloads flow through the /d/ endpoint in kifshare.
 So, to proxy download requests to another box, try the following in one of the httpd config files.